 There are, unfortunately, no surviving descriptions of a Christmas dinner at Mount Vernon and only a few indications of foods associated with this season.
 However, one of Martha Washington's cookbooks included a recipe for Christmas pie, a savory pastry including turkey, goose, pigeon, and chicken, baked and spiced with salt, black pepper, nutmeg, and cloves.

 The Washingtons were not the only people at Mount Vernon observing the Christmas holiday.
-Evidence indicates that most servants and slaves had four days off from work at Christmas time and utilized the personal time for relaxation and observation.
-For a particular group of slaves, however, the Christmas holiday did not bring relief from their work.
-Cooks and house servants were required to work through the holiday.
+Evidence indicates that most servants and enslaved workers had four days off from work at Christmas.
+This time provided a rare opportunity to rest and visit with family and friends at Mount Vernon and on neighboring plantations.
+For a particular group of enslaved people, however, the Christmas holiday did not bring relief from their labor.
+Cooks, housemaids, waiters, and others working in the house were required to do extra work through the holiday, as the Washingtons hosted additional guests.

 Many of the aspects that modern Americans would expect to find at Christmas time are of Germanic origin and, as a result, were unknown to the residents of Mount Vernon.
 However, the holiday was an important celebratory and religious event at the Mount Vernon Estate.